Skip to Main Content

 Training data

-In the context of GenAI, "training data" refers to the dataset used to teach a generative artificial intelligence system.
+In the context of genAI, "training data" refers to the dataset used to teach a generative artificial intelligence system.
 This data can include text, images, sounds, or any other relevant information that the AI uses to learn patterns, styles, and structures.
 The quality and diversity of the training data directly influence the AI's ability to generate accurate and nuanced outputs.
 Essentially, it forms the foundational knowledge base from which the AI draws to create new content.